 - Foreign Adoptions: The year of finalization

 The adoption tax credit is nonrefundable.
-Which means if your tax owed is less than your credit, you can claim any unused portion of the credit for up to five years or until you use the full credit.
+This means if your tax owed is less than your credit, you can claim any unused portion of the credit for up to five years or until you use the full credit.

 How to File